Adoor: Road

 Adoor is a junction with major roads connecting it to Ernakulam, Trivandrum, Kayankulam, Punalur, Pathanamthitta and Kollam.
 The only means of transport in Adoor is roadways.
 There are two bus stands in Adoor.
 KSRTC bus stand has got 24 hours bus services with daily interstate, interdistrict and town connectivity.
 The municipal bus stand near bypass stations all private busses.

 KSRTC provides services to nearby states of Karnataka and Tamil Nadu.
 Major services include super deluxe, superfast, and fast passengers to Mangalore, Manipal, Marthandam, Thalakkulam, Sulthan Batheri, Perikkalur, Kannur, Udayagiri, Kozhikode, Thrissur, Ernakulam, Trivandrum.

 Bus services from other depots towards Bangalore (Scania), Sulliya (Super Deluxe), Batheri (Super Deluxe), Thenkasi (Fast Passenger), Pazhani (Super Fast, Fast Passenger) are also available.

 Private bus services like Kallada, Kerala Lines, and Rukma have daily services towards Bangalore, Chennai, and other destinations from Adoor.

 Being the center of southern Kerala, Adoor has good highways and modern roads for travel and the shipment of goods.
 Adoor has the MC road (SH1) passing through it until Trivandrum and the National Highway 183A passing through Adoor connecting Pathanamthitta and other major places.
 Built during the era of the Travancore Dynasty, recently MC road from Kazhakoottam to Adoor was raised to the status of safety road.
 This is the first safety road project to be built in Kerala.
 Adoor bypass starts from Nellimutilpadi in Adoor, passes through Moonnalam, and ends at Karuvatta in Adoor.
 The Kayamkulam-Punalur (SH8) road also passes through Adoor making it the centre of Kayamkulam and Punalur.
 KP Road connects Adoor to various places like Charummood, Pathanapuram.
 People mostly use MC-Road in Adoor for traveling to Trivandrum rather than using National Highway 66 to avoid traffic jams.
 This makes the MC-Road the most popular route for traveling to Trivandrum.
 The National Highway 183, which Starts from Kollam, passes through Adoor and ends at Theni in Tamil Nadu.
 There are plans to bring ring roads within Adoor.
-The upcoming projects of renovating and expanding 110 crores Anayadi- Koodal road and 42crore Ezhamkulam - Kaipattoor road are under process.
+The upcoming projects of renovating and expanding 110 crores Anayadi- Koodal road and 42crore Ezhamkulam - Kaipattoor -Konni-road are under process.